fayskerritt/padplants/README.md

 #### Responsiveness
 * The web app was viewed on the following devices and worked correctly on all;
-    * Macbook
+    * MacBook
-    * Macbook Pro
+    * MacBook Pro
     * Dell Laptop
     * Desktop monitor
     * iPad Mini
     * iPhone 12 Pro Max
     * iPhone 11
     * Samsung S21
-* Also Google Dev tools was used to check the responsiveness of the site when changing the size of the screen.
+* Also Google Dev tools was used to check the responsiveness of the site by changing the size of the screen and using the zoom feature.

 #### Bugs
 * Search functionality was coded incorrectly to start with using elif to check if the select inputs and checkboxes had been filled in, which meant that as soon as one of the expressions was true then it would ignore the rest of the elifs.
 This was fixed by changing it to an if statement for each input area.
 * Add Plant button was visible when no plants could be found when using the search bar, even if the user was not logged in.
 This was fixed by adding in a jinja if statement to only show the add button if the user was logged in and to show the register button if they were not.
 * Modal pulled ID of first plant in the list, so when trying to delete a specific plant it would delete the first plant instead.
 This was fixed by adding in a jinja reference to the plant ID in the ID attribute of the modal html element, which fixed the bug.
-* When adding in plants the URl was not pasted in correctly which caused there to be no photo of the plant, therefor an onerror attribute was added to the plant cards so that a default image was shown instead.
+* When adding in plants the URL was not pasted in correctly which caused there to be no photo of the plant, therefor an onerror attribute was added to the plant cards so that a default image was shown instead.
+* When testing in safari the description scroll positioning cut the top line of the description off so a margin was added to the paragraph as well as a min-width to the card to fix this.

 # Deployment